ovaistariq/ansible-roles/xtrabackup_slave/README.md

 Dependencies
 ------------

-* The role depends on the {{ mysql_master_host }} being accessible via ssh from the host that will use the role.
+* The role depends on the {{ backup_source_host }} being accessible via ssh from the host that will use the role.
-* The role also depends on port 7777 being open between {{ mysql_master_host }} and the host which is supposed to receive the backup.
+* The role also depends on port 7777 being open between {{ backup_source_host }} and the host which is supposed to receive the backup.

 Example Playbook
 -------------------------